 Did you notice that the two volumes of solutions aren’t in the same units?
-That’s something you have to into account.
+That’s something you have to take into account.
 Also, what about all these zeroes?
 It’s super easy to lose a zero or add one zero too many when you’re working with decimals.

 For a question like this, your first instinct should be to make sure everything you’re working with a consistent set of units.
 Then, I’d convert whatever you can into scientific notation, especially if it has a lot of zeros.
 In this case, I would convert the initial 50 mL into 5 x 10-2 L and then work out my formulas.
 Remember that you add exponents if you’re multiplying powers of 10, and that you subtract exponents if you’re dividing.

 Tip 2: Have a game plan for the first 40 questions of the Chemistry SAT Subject Test.

 So remember how I said that the test is multiple choice, for the most part?
 Here’s where we get into that.
 The test has three different types of questions.
 You have your typical multiple choice questions, like the example shown above.
 You also have Classification Sets questions and Relationship Analysis questions.